 “So,” he growled.
 “Something you fancy?”

-Beads of sweat break out on my forehead; my inane grin grew even wider.
+Beads of sweat broke out on my forehead as my inane grin grew even wider.

-“Crikey, I don‘t know what you mean,” I stammered.
+“Crikey,” I squeaked, I don‘t know what you mean,”

 John gave a helpful glance to my empty glass.

-Giving a groan of despair I said, “Oh that… yes OK, I’ll have the same again.”
+I gave a groan of frustration and said, “Oh that…yes OK, I’ll have the same again.”